17 Random Variables

 • Gain familiarity with the Bernoulli and binomial random variables

 In the past few lectures, we’ve examined the role of complexity in influencing model performance.
 We’ve considered model complexity in the context of a tradeoff between two competing factors: model variance and training error.
+More specifically, in the last lecture we discussed how the optimal theta after regularization is the following:

+The goal is to find a balance between bias (underfitting) and variance (overfitting).
 So far, our analysis has been mostly qualitative.
-We’ve acknowledged that our choice of model complexity needs to strike a balance between model variance and training error, but we haven’t yet discussed why exactly this tradeoff exists.
+We’ve acknowledged that our choice of model complexity needs to strike a balance between the two, but we haven’t yet discussed why exactly this tradeoff exists.

 To better understand the origin of this tradeoff, we will need to dive into random variables.
 The next two course notes on probability will be a brief digression from our work on modeling so we can build up the concepts needed to understand this so-called bias-variance tradeoff.
 In specific, we will cover: